 The process of applying for and receiving a Historic Preservation (HP) Permit is very simple and straightforward with just a little advanced preparation.
-Consult TPC Staff early to ensure a smooth, successful application process — they are here to help!
+Consult TPC Staff early to ensure a smooth, successful process.
+We are here to help!

-- Refer to the district maps and confirm that your property is located in a historic preservation zoned district.
+- Refer to the district maps and confirm that your property is located in a Historic Preservation Overlay District.

-- If your property is located in a HP zoning district, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
+- If your property is located in an Overlay District, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
 This is an ideal time to contact TPC Staff, who would be happy to assist you.

 The HP Permit Review Process

 The Historic Preservation Permit process is administered through public meetings.
 Applicants and interested parties are encouraged to attend.

 A typical HP Permit application is presented at two meetings* — first to the HP Subcommittee then to the full Tulsa Preservation Commission, at which time a decision to approve or deny the application is made.